Aviah/one-click-django-polls-tutorial/tutorial_part5.md

 	li><a href="/polls/{{ question.id }}/">{{ question.question_text }}</a></li>

-With the line that uses the url's **name**:
+With the following line, that uses the url's **name**:

 	<li><a href="{% url 'polls:detail' question.id %}">{{ question.question_text }}</a></li>

-The `url` template tag finds the correct url's path for the given url's name, here the name is `poll:detail`.
+The `url` template tag finds the correct url's path for the given url's name.
+Here the name is `poll:detail`.

 Check it in the browser, everything should work the same.

-From a coding perspective, it will be much easier to change the urls path later.
+From a coding perspective, it will be much easier to change the url's path later.
-**Named urls are the easier,cleaner and faster way to code urls throughout your app.
+**Named urls are the easier, cleaner and faster way to code urls throughout your web application.
 Names, like variables or functions, are a common programming construct.
 Names are less prone to errors - and more readble - than the url's path**.

 The `polls:detail` name comes from **two** `urls.py` files:

 1. "polls": from the main `site_repo/urls.py`, where the **namespace** `polls` is defined for the entire polls app's urls.
-2. "detail": is a **specific** name for a specific url in the app's at `site_repo/polls/urls.py`.
+2. "detail": is a **specific** name for a specific url at `site_repo/polls/urls.py`.

 Namespaced urls have the same naming pattern: "namespace:specific-url".